-Speaking of the most essential tools and features, the quick and easy export is a major plus, which allows us to publish new models every week for internal and external use.
-The quick and easy methodology of creating Revizto models is crucial, as it allows iterations of the model to be updated regularly.
+Speaking of the most essential tools and features, the export feature is a major plus, which allows us to publish new models every week for internal and external use.
+The quick and easy methodology of creating Revizto models is crucial and allows for iterations of the model to be updated regularly.
 Sharing via the cloud is also a major plus.
-The Software as a Service business model allows us to "sell" the Revizto technique both internally and externally easily.
+The Software as a Service business model allows us to „sell“ the Revizto technique both internally and externally easily.

 We’re also planning to use the Issue Tracker heavily, as we will turn our Revizto model over to our clients for a 3-week review period.
 During that time they will be creating and syncing large amounts of comments back to us, and we will follow up in the Revit models in turn.
 It is shaping up as a new centerpiece of our work with our clients.
 Our project leaders believe strongly in the methodology, and in fact, it reduces our workload with regards to the number of drawings that we need to produce.